 You see, trust doesn’t happen all at once.
 Like a Memory Palace Network, trust has to be built location by location and station by station.

 How do we build trust with our memory?

 I call this “lowering the hurdle.”

 Although I still teach “Memory Palace Maximalism” in order to get the maximal results, I fully endorse this idea.
-In fact, it is probably the single most effective way to build trust every time.
+In fact, starting small is probably the single most effective way to build trust every time.

-Also, Joshua has suggested that we can get started using Memory Palaces by using words we already know to ease our way into the methodology.
+Also, many people find it helpful get started using Memory Palaces by using words they already know to ease their way into the methodology.

-This makes perfect sense, and I’ve since started using it with my Magnetic Memory clients.
-Using The Freedom Journal helps too.
+This makes perfect sense, and I’ve since started using this process with my private clients.
+Using The Freedom Journal helps many people too.

 Next time you leave your keys somewhere (or go out of your way to leave them somewhere you will easily forget them for the sake of this exercise), hear a huge explosion in your mind, or the sound of crashing glass.

-It doesn’t have to be these sounds.
-Whatever comes to you as the best sound that will help you recall the location.
+It doesn’t have to be these exact sounds.
+Just use whatever comes to you as the best possible sound that will help you recall the location.
 I guarantee that you’ll have no problem remembering where you’ve put them.